eccentricdevotion/TARDIS/siege-mode.md

 - `breeding: [percentage]` — if this is set higher than 0, this is the percentage chance that twins will be born when animals breed
 - `growth: [percentage]` — if this is set higher than 0, this is the percentage chance that a plant will sprout an extra step when it grows
 - `butcher: [true|false]` — whether any hostile mobs inside the TARDIS will be butchered when Siege mode is engaged
-- `creeper: [true|false]` — whether (when the TARDIS runs out of energy) the Artron creeper will be sacrified to give the TARDIS an energy boost
+- `creeper: [true|false]` — whether (when the TARDIS runs out of energy) the Artron creeper will be sacrificed to give the TARDIS an energy boost
-- `healing: [true|false]` — whether players inside the TARDIS recieve a healing pick-me-up
+- `healing: [true|false]` — whether players inside the TARDIS receive a healing pick-me-up
 - `texture: [true|false]` — whether the desktop theme is changed when Siege mode is engaged

 ### Siege mode Artron settings